tianc377/tianc377.github.io/_posts/2022-04-18-SongOfTheSeaProject.md

 ![shaderComplexity](/post-img/shaderposts/song-of-the-sea/HighresScreenshot00009.png){: width='80%' }<br />
 Basically, all the red objects are with a transparent material, others variate based on the number of layers, for instance, materials of the cliff and the sand dune piled 8 to 9 layers, and shown darker green here, but generally within the ‘good’ scope.<br />
 ![fpsRate](/post-img/shaderposts/song-of-the-sea/fps.jpg){: width='80%' }<br />
-In the viewport and the static camera view, if I open the `exponential height fog`, I was getting 55~45 FPS overall, once close it, it rises immediately to about 80 FPS.
+In the viewport and the static camera view, if I open the `exponential height fog`, I was getting 55~45 FPS overall, once close it, it rises immediately to about 80 FPS.<br />
 ![fpsRate2](/post-img/shaderposts/song-of-the-sea/fps2.jpg){: width='80%' }<br />